Mokayed/Discrete-Mathematics-Assignments/Assignment #3 - Sequences and recursion/readme.md

 <h1>What we created</h1>

-<p>We create a program that auto generate a list with rationals then search in the list</p>
+<p>We create a program that auto-generate a list with rationals, then search the rational list for the number on the nth place in the sequence</p>

 <h4>GenerateList-methode</h4